-- 7. The provision of site safety in and around all Project sites. - 8.
-The optimization of overall operations and maintenance efficiency. - 9.
-Completion of all Projects is within budget and on schedule. - 10.
-Innovative solutions are proactively implemented to accelerate the Project schedule while controlling cost and maintaining quality and safety. - 11.
-The provision of robust minority- and women-owned business enterprise participation. - 12.
-The exemplification of the City's principles of Project Excellence, including excellence in design, construction, and project delivery.
+- 4. Provide exceptional design based on the thoughtful and engaged communication with City agencies and community partners. - 5.
+Minimize construction- and operations-related impacts to neighboring properties and facilities and the community at large; Achieve dust and noise mitigation standards that exceed minimum regulatory thresholds. - 6.
+Provide safety in and around the Project site. - 7.
+Optimize overall operations and maintenance efficiency. - 8.
+Complete the Project within budget and on schedule. - 9.
+Proactively seek out innovative solutions to accelerate the Project schedule while controlling cost and maintaining quality and safety. - 10.
+Provide robust minority- and women-owned business enterprise participation. - 11.
+Exemplify the City's principles of Project Excellence, including excellence in design, construction, and project delivery.